 With the introduction of new technologies that require a photo with a high enough quality to be included in biometric databases used for facial recognition, photos will need to remove artifacts from their backgrounds to create consistent images of faces.
 Previously, colored backdrops were used to ensure noise was reduced from the photos.
 But this places significant limitations on the photos that can be used in the databases and the process to take said photos (i.e. cellphone cameras cannot be used).
 Ideally, software could be created to identify faces, remove backgrounds and produce a uniform virtual backdrop for the photo regardless of the composition of the original photo.
-One specific hurdle to overcome is that current algorithms can sometimes get confused with a person's hair and fill in the hair with the backdrop color instead of leaving the alone.
+One specific hurdle to overcome is that current algorithms may be unable to properly identify a person's hair, replacing it with the backdrop color instead of keeping it intact.